tonyaytlo/Android-XDK/README.md

         ConversationItemsListViewModel conversationItemsListViewModel = new ConversationItemsListViewModel(this, App.getLayerClient(), Util.getConversationItemFormatter(), Util.getImageCacheWrapper(),new IdentityFormatterImpl());
         binding.setViewModel(conversationItemsListViewModel);
 ```
-An item click listener can be set via <a href="layer-atlas/src/main/java/com/layer/ui/conversation/ConversationItemsListViewModel.java#L66">`ConversationItemsListViewModel#setItemClickListener`</a> and the same can be done for the swipe listener <a href="layer-atlas/src/main/java/com/layer/ui/conversation/ConversationItemsListViewModel.java#L70">`ConversationItemsListViewModel#setItemSwipeListener`</a>
+An item click listener can be set via <a href="layer-atlas/src/main/java/com/layer/ui/conversation/ConversationItemsListViewModel.java#L66">`ConversationItemsListViewModel#setItemClickListener`</a>

 ### <a name="messages"></a>Messages